-It’s not business as usual anymore.
+It’s not business as usual anymore in 2020.
 The Protection of Personal Information (POPI) Act presents one of the most disruptive compliance changes in South Africa’s business history.
 The POPI Act will change the way business deals with information in an information-driven society.
 The POPI Act will challenge businesses in ways never before imagined.

 The core purpose of the Act is to ensure that individuals and juristic persons know exactly what is being done with their personal information.
 The rights flow from the universal right to privacy, which is also enshrined in our Constitution.
 The Act creates a framework of principles, duties, rights, rules and enforcement mechanisms.
 It is lengthy and covers – in great detail – all aspects of information management.
 It is designed to deal with the following key questions relating to the protection of personal information:

 - How is your information processed or shared?

 - Who receives your information or with whom is it shared?

 - What type of information is processed or shared?